Invasive species

-This is a slow-growing, shade-tolerant, evergreen shrub from Europe and the Mediterranean.
+Spurge laurel is a slow-growing, shade-tolerant, evergreen shrub from Europe and the Mediterranean.
 Spurge laurel (Daphne laureola) likes part shade and well-drained soil.
 The plant is found in isolated clumps and grows 2-4′ tall.

-Read more in this brochure about spurge laurel.
+Learn more about spurge laurel.

 Some native plant alternatives are: